 Like nearly all other pickups on the market, the Tacoma features a tough body-on-frame platform with a durable live axle at the rear.
-Three different cab styles are available: the two-door, two or three-seat regular cab; the Access Cab, which adds two small rear-hinged rear doors and a small backseat; and the Double Cab, which features four normal-sized doors and a full-size backseat.
-The Regular and Access Cabs come with a 73.5-inch-long bed, while the Double Cab also offers the option of a 60.3-inch bed.
+Two different cab styles are available: the Access Cab, which adds two small rear-hinged rear doors and a small backseat; and the Double Cab, which features four normal-sized doors and a full-size backseat.
+The Access Cabs come with a 73.7-inch-long bed, while the Double Cab also offers the option of a 60.5-inch bed.

-The base motor is a 2.7-liter four-cylinder that produces 159 horsepower and 180 lb-ft of torque.
-A five-speed manual is standard, while a four-speed automatic is optional.
-Those looking for more power can opt for a 4.0-liter V6 that pumps out 236 horsepower and 266 lb-ft of torque.
-Transmission choices for the V6 include a six-speed manual and a five-speed automatic.
+The base motor is a 2.7-liter four-cylinder that produces 159 horsepower at 5,200 rpm and 180 lb-ft of torque at 3,800 rpm.
+A five-speed manual transmission comes standard, while a four-speed automatic is optional.
+Those looking for more power can opt for a 3.5-liter V6 that pumps out 278 horsepower at 6,000 rpm and 265 lb-ft of torque at 4,600 rpm.
+Transmission choices for the V6 include a six-speed manual and a six-speed automatic.

 For both engines, rear-wheel-drive is standard with four-wheel-drive available as an option.
 When properly equipped, the V6 model can tow up to 6,500 pounds.

-All Tacoma models come standard with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems and a tire-pressure monitoring system.
+All Tacoma models come standard with dual front, front side, full-length side curtain airbags and knee airbags in addition to traction and stability control systems and a tire-pressure monitoring system.

 Limited models get a blind spot monitoring system with rear cross-traffic alert.